Porges/ways-to-play/src/games/pigeon-tickets/index.md

     size="wide"
     originalUrl="https://digital.library.ucla.edu/catalog/ark:/13030/hb0q2nb02d"
     %}
 Interior of a Chinese lottery & casino in California, 1938.
 Ink and brushes are provided to mark the chosen numbers, and on the floor lie discarded losing tickets.
 {%imageEnd%}

 According to @EncyclopediaOfKeno, the game was introduced to the Western United States in the mid-19th century, and reached the Eastern cities by 1870.
+By 1892 there were ten Chinese lottery banks operating in New York.[@FanTanGamesToReopen]

 Mentions of “Chinese lotteries” begin to appear in Californian newspapers from the 1860s.